 You can find out a whole lot more than you probably ever really wanted to know about congealed salads right here, but basically congealed just means Jello with stuff in it, so I say let's just go ahead and call it jello salad, if it will encourage folks to give them a try.
 My old cookbook has several so named "jello salads" in it, I suspect for that very reason - the rest of us older folks will always know that it's really just congealed salad.

-To be honest, I'm not sure that this particular type of jello salad actually really qualifies as an authentic congealed salad, since technically it's more of a stir-in, closely related to the category of say, Watergate Salad, another dish we can't quite place.
-As always, it comes with many names - pink fluff, pink party salad, pineapple salad, cottage cheese salad, and a wide variety of other names when made with different flavors of gelatin, typically lemon, lime, or both, apricot or orange jello.
+To be honest, while it's often called Buttermilk Congealed Salad, I'm not sure that this particular type of jello salad actually really qualifies as an authentic congealed salad, since technically it's more of a stir-in and mix-up dish, closely related to the category of say, Watergate Salad, another dish we can't quite place.
+As always, it comes with many names - buttermilk congealed, green, orange or pink fluff, pink party salad, pineapple salad, cottage cheese salad, and a wide variety of other names when made with different flavors of gelatin, typically lemon, lime, or both, apricot or orange jello.

 To make it, you'll need a large can of pineapple, a tablespoon or so of sugar (intended to counter the tartness of the salad a bit), a large box of red gelatin for the pink salad version (strawberry, cherry, raspberry are all good), 2 cups of cottage cheese that has been creamed, or you can exchange that for buttermilk, sour cream, a salad dressing type of mayonnaise like Miracle Whip, or any combination of them.
 You can also substitute a block of cream cheese along with 1 cup of another one of those ingredients.
 I also like this salad with marshmallows and pecans, but both are completely optional if you prefer yours without.